|Distance:||12 km or 7.5 miles|

 Back to the car, got changed and drove back to Glasgow by mid afternoon.
 This walk was somewhat shorter than many of my recent walks which probably made it all the more enjoyable - no time pressures and lots of stops for photos, looking at the views, contemplating life etc. Really must do this again.......

-s one of my favourite walks!
+Ah that's one of my favourite walks!
 First I tried and unfortunately failed to do it a few years ago in 2011 around march when I got caught out by the ever changing weather!
 Wish I had crampons with me!
 Then I did this walk with my girlfriend on a very summery day in august...what a difference!
-Btw try to cross that ridge when its covered with ice lol
+Btw try to cross that ridge when it's covered with ice lol

 cheers ZH - certainly a nice walk, esp on a good day - cheers